mildred555/BIS15W2021_mhernandezsanchez/README.md

 # Mildred's BIS 15L Repository

 Welcome!
-This repository includes all of my.rmd files and data.
+This repository includes all of my .rmd files and data.

 ## Contact Info